 There are many designers with no or little coding skills making web design decisions.
 Some are veterans in print design, just now taking on the web and cutting corners with the hope of not having to learn code.
 There are the good designers who are currently learning UI/UX responsibilities and Front-end coding.
 Then the Ballers; These are the Full-time Front-end Developers, UI/UX Designers and Website Directors who have a solid background in print design and/or art direction.
-Regardless of your role in Web Design, shit must get done.
-You must be ready to communication visually and verbally.
+Regardless of your role in web design, shit must get done.
+You must be ready to communicate visually and verbally.
 If you do not know some basic terminology, nor have an understanding of how code works, you are double-screwed!

 A couple of months ago I was working on the design of a custom website.
 I invited the Front-end Developer to review the design plans early with me so I could apply his insights on what designed functions were attainable and to make sure I was on track with the best practices that he was currently working with.
-When the budget allows for the developer to be apart of the design planning, I always push for it.
-However, most of the time they do not really care.
+When the budget allows for the developer to be a part of the design planning, I always push for it.
+However, most of the time they don't really care.
 This is odd to me.
-Why wouldn’t developers want to have say in the planning so they can control the plate that will be placed in front of them to clean?
+Why wouldn’t developers want to have a say in the planning so they can control the plate that will be placed in front of them to clean?

-What I have found is that most Developers are not use to communicating with Designers on open ground.
+What I have found is that most Developers are not used to communicating with Designers on open ground.
 Designers are not asking questions like “Can you build this within budget?”
-The lack of collaboration between dthe two is such a waste!
+The lack of collaboration between the two is such a waste!
 A Web Designer who has strong Font-end development skills may feel that they have enough in-depth knowledge to not include the developer for insight.
 But that doesn’t mean that you should leave them out, the final product is a result from the work of both Designer and Developer; Therefore, both should be involved in the planning.

 I made that big mistake eight years ago back in 2008 when I was an Intern at a Web Startup, The Horton Group.
 I handed over a client-approved website design for the CMS Drupal that was impossible for the Developer to accomplish.
 I had worked with the Account Manager throughout the project.
-I remember one meeting early on in the creative development with the Back-End Developer who was taking on Front-End too for this particular project.
-I did not know the different between Front-end and Back-end at the time, the descriptors were not even being used internally from what I remember.
+I remember one meeting early on in creative development with the Back-End Developer who was taking on Front-End too for this particular project.
+I did not know the difference between Front-end and Back-end at the time, the descriptors were not even being used internally from what I remember.
 I showed him my designs and described how I thought it could function.
 He was like, “cool.”
 That was the end of feedback.

 This past summer I working on Weatherford Aerospace, a simple, template-based website.
 I provided the Front-End Developer with a PSD labeled with HTML Tags, Achieve of Creative Assets that included links to Google Fonts, Formatted Images, and a CSS Cheat Sheet.
 He approved delivery and moved forward with development, later giving me the biggest compliment!
 He told me I made his job easier and provided more than most designers do.
 My first thought was, “I have fooled him.
 I have no clue what I am doing.
 Or do I?
 Am I good at this?”
 I tried to hold back the blushing to get more insight.
 He went on to explain that many Web Designers ignore CSS direction completely.